 On the other hand, if an attacker succeeds in crossing this first line and an opponent is still hiding behind a box, they are the one who takes the advantage.
 The use of smoke bombs generally cancels the defender's initial advantage to allow the attacker to reduce the distance to their opponent and return the advantage.

-The Perspective Advantage should always condition the way you move on the map.
-It's mandatory to always keep in mind the space that seperates you from an obstacle compared to the space behind the obstacle.
-If there's less space on your side of the obstacle, you therefore don't have the advantage.
+The Perspective Advantage should always condition the way you move around the map.
+It is imperative to always keep in mind the space between you and an obstacle in relation to the space behind the obstacle.
+If there is less space on your side of the obstacle, you do not have the advantage.

 The best way to reduce the advantage of an opponent in this kind of situation is to get over an obstacle as quickly as possible.
 If you absolutely have to go somewhere (which will often be the case if you're attacking), don't make the mistake of slowly going around a corner of the wall, as you will give the defenders more time to see and shoot you in the shoulders.

-Conversely, when you have this advantage, it's more efficient to move slowly around the obstacle in case an enemy hides on the other side.
+On the other hand, when you have this advantageIt is more efficient to move slowly around the obstacle in case an enemy is hiding on the other side.

-In the event of a duel around a corner, getting as far away from the corner as possible also gives you an advantage.
-Admittedly, it's a little advantage, but it's not negligible and will sometimes make you win fights.
-The better are your reflexes, the better is the benefit in this scenario.
+In the case of a duel around a corner, getting as far away from the corner as possible also gives you an advantage.
+Although it is very low, it is not negligible and will sometimes help you win fights.
+The better your reflexes, the better the advantage in this case.

 The Perspective Advantage theoretically makes it possible to counter all attempts at ambush from campers in corridors.
 From the moment you pay attention and gradually get around obstacles, you will necessary see your opponent before they can see you.
 As long as they don't suspect your presence, it's ultimately them who find themself trapped.